ppebb/metrics/README.md

 counttotal (`boolean`): When true, diffs are calculated as added - removed.
 When false, diffs are calculated as added + removed.

+countspaces (`boolean`): When true, blank lines are included in the count.

 langscount (`integer`): How many languages to display.

 style.theme (`string`): Path to a theme.yml file (see `./themes`).